njh/redstore/README.md

 What is RedStore ?
 ------------------
-RedStore is a lightweight RDF triplestore written in C using the Redland library.
+RedStore is a lightweight RDF triplestore written in C using the [Redland] library.

 Features:

 * SPARQL over HTTP support
 * Compatible with rdfproc command line tool for offline operations
 * An HTTP interface that is compatible with 4store.
-* Only runtime dependancy is Redland.
+* Only runtime dependancy is [Redland].
 * Unit tests for most of the HTTP server code.